"excellent as a whole, and indeed pre-eminent in offshore work, with a large number of highly competent counsel"

 Also recommended in Chambers Global Dispute Resolution: Commercial Chancery: UK

-Based in London, respected barrister Rupert Reed QC is noted as very active in the region, and is commended not least for his knowledge of Arabic.
+Based in London, respected barrister Rupert Reed KC is noted as very active in the region and is commended not least for his knowledge of Arabic.
 He advocates in a broad range of commercial disputes in the DIFC Courts and also acts in arbitration, representing clients from sectors such as banking and real estate.

 Members have advised on some of the largest international cases in recent times.